ov7a/link-issue-action/README.md

           link-template: 'https://somedomain.atlassian.net/browse/$0'
 ```

-### Link Redmine issue from commits messages and branch name, append to the start of message
+Link Redmine issue from commits messages and branch name, append to the start of message:

 ```yaml
 name: Link issue